-Second of all, some parents might take the whole family to the nearest beach, making Acapulco and Ixtapa the most visited places in the country during the season.
+Second, some parents might take the whole family to the nearest beach, making Acapulco and Ixtapa the most visited places in the country during the season.

-Finally, Easter better known as Holy Week in Mexico is one of the most traditional and important weeks for the Catholic church.
+Finally, Easter, better known as Holy Week in Mexico is one of the most traditional and important weeks for the Catholic church.

 Easter as a Catholic

-While for most of the people that I know Easter was more about vacationing and having fun, for me was something else.
+While for most of the people that I know, Easter was more about vacationing and having fun, for me was something else.

 During that week, we used to go to the church to observe the week where Jesus Christ died to save us.

-Palm Sunday (Sunday before Easter): On this day, we used to go to church wearing something red, and we were asked to buy palm branches that were shaped like crosses.
+Palm Sunday (Sunday before Easter): On this day, we used to go to church wearing something red, and we were asked to buy palm branches shaped like crosses.
 All this, to commemorate the triumphant entrance of Jesus Christ into Jerusalem.

-Maundy Thursday: Also called as the day of Love by my church.
+Maundy Thursday: Also called the day of Love by my church.
 It was the day of the week where we all had to go to the church wearing light colors.
 This is the day that we observe the last supper.

-Holly Saturday: Also known as the day of the new fire. it’s the last day of the Holy Week that we had to go to the church.
+Holly Saturday: Also known as the day of the new fire.
+It was the last day of the Holy Week that we had to go to the church.
 The service used to start with a fire and the lighting of the new Paschal candle.
 We would also pray, sing and commemorate the resurrection of Jesus.

 Easter Sunday: This was just a regular day for me.
 As we went to mass the evening before, that counted as going to mass on Sunday.
 Hence, the only thing that I really used to do was to watch Easter movies.